 Parents shall be informed that they must complete the required documentation to be eligible for exemption from payment of fees for necessary school supplies.

+*If a school or District participates in the Community Eligibility Provision (CEP) meal program, the Principal shall use the Household Income Form (HIF) to determine the inability of students to rent instructional resources, pay fees, and purchase necessary school supplies.

 Supplies Paid